Main Phone: 262-636-9201

 Frequently Asked Questions

-Any individual wishing to keep chickens within the City limits must apply for a permit from the Environmental Health Division.
+Any individual wishing to keep chickens within the City limits must apply for a permit.
 A number of requirements and guidelines for the keeping of chickens within the City are specified in

 Racine Municipal Code, Section 10-6 Urban Chickens.